binho/notion-pdf/readme.md

 ## Dependencies

-Recommened to run usin Python 3.
+Recommended to run using Python 3.

 ```
 pip3 install selenium